+44 (0)203 971 8827 sales [ nospam] @mshobbies.co

 We have designed a matching precision made 9.0mm cutter from 135 film.
 All issues came from customers using the wrong sized cutter .

-Black cassette fit C's onwards.
+Black cassettes fit C's onwards.
 The cases are also anodized for engraving.